joemamaisHere866/password-checker/README.md

 # 🔐 Password Strength Checker

-A simple Python tool to check password strength and security.
+A simple Python tool to check password strength and security created in vscode

 ## Features
 - Checks password length